OSInside/kiwi/doc/source/building/build_oem_disk.rst

        scp LimeJeOS-Leap-42.3.initrd PXE_SERVER_IP:/srv/tftpboot/image/
        scp LimeJeOS-Leap-42.3.kernel PXE_SERVER_IP:/srv/tftpboot/image/

-3. Copy the kernel command line parameters from LimeJeOS-Leap-42.3.append.
-Edit your PXE configuration (for example pxelinux.cfg/default) on the PXE server and add these parameters to the append line
+4. Add/Update the kernel command line parameters

-   A typical PXE append line looks like the following example
+   Edit your PXE configuration (for example :file:`pxelinux.cfg/default`) on the PXE server and add these parameters to the append line, typically looking like this:

    .. code:: bash

        append initrd=boot/initrd rd.kiwi.install.pxe rd.kiwi.install.image=tftp://192.168.100.16/image/LimeJeOS-Leap-42.3.xz

-   The location of the image is specified as a source URI which can point to any location supported by the `curl` utility.
+   The location of the image is specified as a source URI which can point to any location supported by the `curl` command.
 KIWI calls `curl` to fetch the data from this URI.
-This also means your image, md5 file, system kernel and initrd could be fetched from any server and doesn't have to be stored on the PXE_SERVER.
+This also means your image, MD5 file, system kernel and initrd could be fetched from any server and doesn't have to be stored on the `PXE_SERVER`.

    .. note::

-      The initrd and Linux Kernel for pxe boot are always loaded via tftp from the PXE_SERVER.
+      The initrd and Linux Kernel for pxe boot are always loaded via tftp from the `PXE_SERVER`.

 4. Create a target disk